 1. Great Listening Skills

-As a product manager, a lot of your role will involve gathering information from many sources to help you make better-informed decisions about how to guide and improve your product.
+As a product manager, a lot of your role will involve gathering information from many sources to help you make better-informed decisions about how-to guide and improve your product.
 In other words, you will often be interviewing subject-matter experts (both internal and external) about product details, the needs of the market, your competitors, your customers, budgetary and resource constraints, and other important strategic details.
+In fact, when we spoke to several product managers, they listed silence as one of the most under-appreciated product management skills.

 To synthesize all of this information intelligently, and put it to use building the best product you can, you will need to truly listen — to hear and understand what each constituent is telling you.